Refunding excess personal contributions

 Can a member get a refund if they have paid too much contributions?(Expand content) (Minimise content)

-Where an individual has made pension contributions in excess of 100% of relevant UK earnings, (and in excess of £3,600, if tax relief is given by relief at source), the excess contributions aren’t entitled to receive tax relief, so they can be refunded by the provider or scheme.
+Where personal contributions (including third party contributions) have been made in excess of 100% of relevant UK earnings, (and in excess of £3,600, if tax relief is given by relief at source), the excess contributions aren’t entitled to receive tax relief, so they can be refunded by the provider or scheme.
 The refund is referred to by HM Revenue & Customs (HMRC) as a ‘refund of excess contributions lump sum’.

 Any refund must be made within 6 years beginning on the last day of the tax year in which the excess contributions were made.
 Such refunds are classed as authorised payments, even if the refund is made after the member reaches age 75 during the six year period.